The Hidden Properties Behind Animal Foraging Strategies

 Tool-Assisted Liquid Transport by Myrmicine Ants

 Ants are foragers whose liquid-feeding performances are fascinating to watch.
 Ants collect liquid food resources and store them within a pouch called crop.
 Once arrived at the colony after the foraging activities, ants share the content of the crop with the nestmates.
 Myrmicinae is a subfamily of ants characterized by a chitin-rich abdomen and inflexible crop.
 These characteristics of Myrmicinae have significant implications, as it prevents its species from transporting large amounts of liquid food inside their bodies (Máak et al., 2016).
-These limitations have favoured the evolution of a particular foraging behaviour of Myrmicine ants: the tool-assisted transport of food.
+These limitations have favoured the of a particular foraging behaviour of Myrmicine ants: the tool-assisted transport of food.

 The strategy used by the Myrmicine ants consists of dropping the debris into the liquid food source and transporting the liquid-containing debris to the colony.
 Ants use materials with different physical properties, such as sand grains, pine needles and dead leaves.
 The debris is placed in the liquid first around the periphery, with the debris building gradually inwards until the area is entirely covered (Barber et al., 1989) (Figure 7).
 As a result, the transport of liquid to the colony is facilitated.
 According to the experiment conducted by Banschbach et al. in 2006 with the Myrmicine species Aphaenogaster rudis, the same ants were responsible for cutting the debris into small pieces, dropping pieces of debris into the liquid, as well as retrieving the water-soaked debris from the food source.
 These ants belonged to a small subset within the group of foragers, implying the existence of task specialization within the colony (Banschbach et al., 2006).
 Observations of A.Rudis have also demonstrated that ants acquired tools at a very short distance from the food resource, which increases foraging efficiency despite a relatively small number of foragers.